tinymce/tinymce-docs/tinydrive/libraries/nodejs.md

 ### Prerequisites

-* NodeJS 11 on any supported platform.
+* Node.js 11 on any supported platform.

 ### Procedure